 While the others moved off in search of more wood, Cait, Dag, and Rognvald set about making a supper of boiled salt pork with beans and hard bread.
 It was ready by the time the knights returned, and the childlike abandon with which they gave themselves to their food made Cait smile.
-'They are just overgrown boys,' she observed as she and Rognvald followed them to the bright circle of warmth and light.
+'They are just overgrown boys,' she observed as she and Rognvald catching them, we cannot return to the wagon each night.'